flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 ## Nastic
 > "(of the movement of plant parts) caused by an external stimulus but unaffected in direction by it."

-Nastic is another song whose origins come from a long history of stalling (since 2018) simply because I couldn't move beyond it's primary melody.
+Nastic is another song whose origins come from a long history of stalling (since 2018) simply because I couldn't move beyond its primary melody.
 One day, I mindlessly played something I liked and kept building from there.
 The inspiration came from perceptual qualities of forests and jungles and I wanted to capture the mystery and wonder of those environments.
+I wanted this to be the theme that plays when you're in the magic woods and the trees start talking and the pixies start popping up.

+This is probably one of my favorite songs, and I'm very happy with the final composition and arrangement.
+In the beginning the emphasis is on the pace, played patiently and almost in anticipation of something.
+Near the middle the emphasis switches to the dynamics, which are meant to mimic the breath of nature, with every inhale and exhale causing a rise and fall in volume.
+In the end, both are thrown out the window to let the composition shine.
+The last part of the song was extremely difficult to play; the arpeggios and key changes were so fast and spread apart it took many months of practice.

 Nyctinasty is the circadian rhythmic nastic movement of higher plants in response to the onset of darkness, or a plant "sleeping".